nttcslab/byol-a/README.md

 - Evaluation code that can evaluate trained models with downstream tasks.
 - Pretrained weights.

+UPDATE: We have two papers for BYOL-A.
-If you find BYOL-A useful in your research, please use the following BibTeX entry for citation.
+If you find BYOL-A useful in your research, please use either of the following BibTeX entries for citation.
+The former is the first paper from IJCNN2021, and the latter is currently under review.

 ```BibTeX
 @inproceedings{niizumi2021byol-a,